henninghall/2review/README.md

 - Lists pull requests that are assigned to you or your team and are waiting for review.
 - Hides pull requests you or your team already reviewed.
-- Filter option to only show personal assigned PR's.
+- Filter option to only show personal assigned PRs.
 - Supports Github

 <hr />